-Crepe Myrtle (Lagerstroemia indica), often known as “Southern Lilacs,” are popular in the South and reach a height of up to 25 feet (7.6m) according to Missouri Botanical Gardens.
+Crepe Myrtle or Crape Myrtle (Lagerstroemia indica), often known as “Southern Lilacs,” are popular in the South and reach a height of up to 25 feet (7.6m) according to Missouri Botanical Gardens.

-It is because of their stunning early spring blooms, brilliant autumn black leaves, and, in some cases, appealing bark.
+The main reason for their popularity is their stunning early spring blooms, brilliant autumn black leaves, and, in some cases, appealing bark.

-Crepe Myrtle is grown worldwide, but they grow best in tropical and subtropical areas, where the warm weather allows them to flourish and display their stunning beauty.
+Crape Myrtles grow best in tropical and subtropical climates, where the warm weather allows them to flourish and display their stunning beauty.

 The Crepe Myrtle tree will thrive in well-draining soil using loamy sand and clay.
 Keep the soil moist.
 Crepe Myrtle thrives in acidic to mildly acidic, with a pH of 5.0 to 6.5.
-The pH for most gardening soils is in the band of 6.0 to 7.0.
+Most gardening soil is between pH 6.0 to 7.0.

-The plant needs to be irrigated once a week to avoid wilting.
-Make sure to immerse the root system thoroughly, which takes around 45-60 minutes.
+The plant needs to be watered once a week to avoid wilting.
+Make sure to immerse the root system thoroughly with water, which takes around 45-60 minutes.

-Crepe Myrtle requires at least one inch of water per week for optimal development and yield.
+These trees require at least one inch of water per week for optimal development and yield.
 Water is required throughout drought periods.
 The key is to keep the ground from becoming soggy.

 Flowers may be harmed if they are not adequately watered in dry weather.
 Your tree will be spontaneously drought-resistant when it achieves maturity.

-You can always utilize the technique of deep watering.
+Gardeners use deep watering for this tree.
 This is when you irrigate for extended lengths of time on fewer days.

 It guarantees that the tree gets the appropriate quantity of hydration while watering without being soggy.

-Whereas all Crepe Myrtle are cold resistant to USDA Zone 7a, which means, they can withstand temperatures of around 0 degrees Fahrenheit (-17.7 degrees Celsius) in the wintertime.
+Crepe Myrtle is generally cold-resistant to USDA Zone 7a, which means, it can withstand temperatures of around 0 degrees Fahrenheit (-17.7 degrees Celsius) in the wintertime.

-Several kinds are now cold hardy to USDA Zone 6a, with temperatures as low as -10 degrees Fahrenheit (-23.3 degrees Celsius).
+Several newer types are now cold hardy down to USDA Zone 6a, with temperatures as low as -10 degrees Fahrenheit (-23.3 degrees Celsius).

-Crepe Myrtle can be grown in pots that can be overwintered in an indoor place where temperatures wouldn’t fall under 20 degrees Fahrenheit (-6.6 degrees Celsius).
+This tree can be grown in pots that can be overwintered in an indoor place where temperatures won’t fall under 20 degrees Fahrenheit (-6.6 degrees Celsius).

-If you’re ready to take risks, you might be able to grow Zone 6 Crepe Myrtle outside, although plant sections above ground may be injured or lost.
+If you’re ready to take risks, you can grow these trees outside in Zone 6 all year around.
+Plant sections above ground may be injured or lost in the process.

-You might even reapply fertilizer around the root of the Crepe Myrtle as it emerges from the dormant phase in the spring.
+Reapply fertilizer around the root of the plant as it emerges from the dormant phase in the spring.

 This will help provide a nutritional boost while also ensuring that any nutrients taken by the plant during the prior growing season are replaced.

-Mature Crepe Myrtle trees and shrubs profit from slow-release fertilizers sprayed at the first indications of new shoots in early spring.
+Mature trees and shrubs profit from slow-release fertilizers sprayed at the first indications of new shoots in early spring.

 After each fertilizer treatment, water thoroughly and add compost to preserve the roots during the winter.

-The optimal time for Crepe Myrtle repotting is probably late winter.
-You’ll have to wait until the soil is usable before taking action, but before the first leaflets emerge, you should do so.
+The optimal time for repotting is late winter.
+You’ll have to wait until the soil is not frozen solid anymore.
+Repot before the first leaflets emerge.

-For the maximum flowering, choose a sunny position with plenty of space for the tree.
+For maximum flowering, choose a sunny position with plenty of space for the tree.

-It takes some excavating to move Crepe Myrtles.
-To begin, create a fresh transplanting hole.
+It takes some excavating to move these trees.
+Create a fresh transplanting hole.

 It must be big enough to keep up all of the tree’s present roots but also broad enough to permit future growth.
 After that, you must dig out the tree.

-The larger your tree, enlist more people to assist you.
-Dig along the outside of the roots to create a 2 to 3 foot (.6-.9 m) wide root ball.
+The larger your tree, the more people you will need to assist you.
+Dig along the outside of the roots to create a 2 to 3-foot (6-.9 m) wide rootball.

 Transplant the root ball into the soil, making sure it is even in the soil.
-Add plenty of water onto the root area and keep watering for the first growing season.
+Add plenty of water to the root area and keep watering for the first growing season.

-Pruning isn’t necessary for Crepe Myrtles.
-Some growers prune them every year; however, this distorts their native form and attractiveness.
+Pruning isn’t necessary.
+Some gardeners prune every year; however, this distorts their native form and attractiveness.

 Trim any sucker sprouts that grow near the base of the tree.
 Always prune trees to contour them or remove any cross branches.